 I definitely understand that travel can be expensive.
 I know that’s the primary reason many people don’t do it.
 What I don’t understand is this idea of working 85 percent of your life to finally, hopefully, be able to live it in the last 15 percent.
 Let’s be real and somewhat morbid for a second.
 Who even knows if you will make it to retirement?
 None of us is even promised tomorrow.
 And if you do make it to retirement, are you going to be physically capable of doing all the things you could have done had you traveled in your 20s or 30s?

 Seriously, I want to go to the beach while I can still rock a bikini.
 I want to visit world monuments while I’m still in shape enough to climb to the top of them.
-And I want to walk the streets of a foreign city all day long without worrying about bunions hurting or veracious veins swelling up like giant earthworms stuck to the back of my legs.
+And I want to walk the streets of a foreign city all day long without worrying about old-lady bunions hurting or veracious veins swelling up like giant earthworms on the back of my legs.

 Sure, there are plenty of spry, lively people in their 70s and 80s who are still scuba diving, spelunking, skiing or hiking.
 But my guess is, most of those lively grannies and grandpas were doing that stuff long before they reached their golden years.
 If you aren’t doing those things now, trust me, your 75-year-old self isn’t going to do them either.
 You’ll be too worried about breaking a hip or throwing out your back to do something like leap off a waterfall or climb the Florence Duomo.